 Indian Professor hopes to promote cultural awareness by Amber Jerome Campus Editor NNC welcomes Dr. Israel Nandamudi to the social science division of political science.
-His position at NNC marks the historical first time that a person of color has been on the college's full-time ros- Dr. Stephen Shaw said, "We say, as a church, that we are a part of the effort to promote diversity.
+His position at NNC marks the historical first time that a person of color has been on the college's full-time roster Dr. Stephen Shaw said, "We say, as a church, that we are a part of the effort to promote diversity.
 It's always been an all-white campus, as far as faculty, but now that's changed for the better."
-Nandamudi, a Christian raised in India's Hindu tradition said that Nandamudi received his underhe and his family felt "as if we were at home" when they first arrived.
+Nandamudi, a Christian raised in India's Hindu tradition said that he and his family felt "as if we were at home" when they first arrived.

 Nandamudi's four children each have beautiful and unique names with significant meaning which Nandamudi and his wife Hanna picked out purposefully.
 Divya, their eleven-year-old daughter, has the name "divine."
 Navya, their eight-year-old son, is named "new brightness."
 Dhanya, their five-year-old daughter, is named "blessed one."
-The youngest son, Nitya, has the name meaning "eternal" and was so named "so we can be reminded of our eternal Coming from a different culture, Nandamudi said he wants to "impart knowledge and give back what I have experienced in other countries.
-I want [to bring] awareness of other cultures, societies and politics [so students] can appreciate Born and raised in India, graduate degree in political science from Andhra University, where he graduated first in his college.
-Upon completion of his masters in 1983, he received a gold medal for graduating with first honors.
+The youngest son, Nitya, has the name meaning "eternal" and was so named "so we can be reminded of our eternal life.'
+Coming from a different culture, Nandamudi said he wants to "impart knowledge and give back what I have experienced in other countries.
+I want [to bring] awareness of other cultures, societies and politics [so students] can appreciate them."
+Born and raised in India, Nandamudi received his undergraduate degree in political science from Andhra University, where he graduated first in his college.
+Upon completion of his masters in 1983. he received a gold medal for graduating with first honors.
 Following his dream to serve his nation, Nandamudi applied to the Indian Administration Services, an honorary government role in India equivalent to a governor.
 While Nandamudi successfully completed the three-step selection process, HIndu officials denied him the position for proclaiming his Christian faith in the final interviews.
 Disappointed, but not moved in his faith, he turned to God and found assurance in the Scriptures.
 Nandamudi said he felt God say to him, "You did glorify me."
 The doors were opened widely in 1991 when he was granted the only overseas fellowship given in India for a student of political science.
-Nandamudi, with his wife and four children came to the U.S. where "I want to impart knowledge ...
-I want [to bring] awareness of other cultures, societies and politics." he worked on his Ph.D. at Washington State University.
-On August 24 of this year, Nandamudi presented his dissertation, "American Percepand other attributes.
+Nandamudi, with his wife and four children came to the U.S. where "I want to impart knowledge . . .I want [to bring] awareness of other cultures, societies and politics." ~ Dr. Israel Nandamudi he worked on his Ph.D. at Washington State University.
+On August 24 of this year, Nandamudi presented his dissertation, "American Perceptions and Policy Choices Toward India.'
+Dr. Nandamudi's appointment prepares the way for the formation of a political science degree program previously unavailable at NNC Nandamudi, who said it has been a "long-cherished dream" to teach at a Christian college, will teach geography, international study courses and comparative politics.
+One of his goals is to hold festivals which exhibit different cultural attire, food and other attributes.